-But the financial consequences of lay appropriation of religious property at the Reformation led to pluralism, endemic poverty among many of the clergy, ruined and badly maintained buildings, which contributed to the rise of Dissent and Methodism in the Georgian church.
+But the financial consequences of the Reformation led to pluralism, endemic poverty among the clergy, ruined and badly maintained buildings, all of which contributed to the rise of Dissent and Methodism in the Georgian church.

-The late eighteenth and nineteenth centuries saw the Evangelical and Tractarian Revivals which, allied both to the vision of bishops like Samuel Horsley, Thomas Burgess, Connop Thirlwall and Basil Jones and the ecclesiastical legislation of the period, saw new energies released which led to significant church restoration and rebuilding even in rural areas as well as the building of new churches to serve the expanding population of newly industrialised areas.
+The 18th and 19th centuries saw the Evangelical and Tractarian Revivals which, allied to the vision of bishops like Samuel Horsley, Thomas Burgess, Connop Thirlwall and Basil Jones, and the ecclesiastical legislation of the period, saw new energies released.
+These led to significant church restoration and rebuilding both in rural areas and among the expanding populations of newly industrialised communities.

-The most recent phase of the diocese’s history begins with the watershed of Disestablishment.
-Bishop John Owen, who had contested the progress of disestablishment and then fought hard to secure the best for the church in the aftermath, led the diocese during the formative period of the new Church in Wales
+The most recent phase of the diocese’s history begins with the watershed of Disestablishment in 1920.
+Bishop John Owen, the then Bishop of St Davids,, who had opposed disestablishment, fought hard to secure the best deal for the new Church in Wales in its aftermath.